 · Clients who are directed into treatment as well as those who enter treatment voluntarily

-· On whether the person in search of information already has that information, has other means of obtaining it, has some kind of official status, is ratified by State law, or comes armed with a subpoena or search warrant.
+· On whether the person searching for information already has that information, has other means of obtaining it, has some official status, is ratified by State law, or comes armed with a subpoena or search warrant.

 Is the change of original rules necessary?

-According to Azar, “This was all well-meaning”.
-“The idea was people won’t seek treatment if they feared that information would be available to law enforcement.
+According to Azar, “This was all well-meaning.”
+“The idea was people wouldn’t seek treatment if they feared that information would be available to law enforcement.
 (But) a highly restrictive regime on the control of that information has served as a barrier to safe, coordinated care for that same patient.”